 - Official and service passports (Pasaporte oficiales y de servico), issued to officials representing the government on official business

 It is possible to become a Spanish citizen without getting a passport.
 All citizens in Spain can apply instead for an identity card known as the Documento Nacional de Identidad (DNI).
-This acts as proof of nationality and will enable travel around the EU, the European Economic Area (EEA) and Switzerland as well as short-term visits to most of the rest of Europe.
+This acts as proof of nationality and enables travel around the EU, the European Economic Area (EEA) and Switzerland, as well as short-term visits to most of the rest of Europe.

 Spanish passport benefits